top of page

 Personal Health

-Even with the electric motor. a rider becomes active.
+Even with the electric motor a rider becomes active.
 The electric power allows riders of all physical ability to enjoy riding a bike.
 Individuals who would not normally use a bike become active thanks to pedal assist.

 Community Engagement